ShahrukhAhmed89/Form-Calendar-Input/README.md

 # Date Input Calendar for Forms

 Use this tool to build date-selector for your form-inputs.
-[Demo](https://shahrukh.dev/Form-Calendar-Input/)
+[Live Demo](https://shahrukh.dev/Form-Calendar-Input/)

 ![Visual Example](https://i.imgur.com/Ay8KYFV.jpg)
 With this calendar, we use the benefits of `CSS Grid` to create calendar layouts.